How to troubleshoot SOLIDWORKS PDM with an Extended Ping Test

 - CMD

-- Let it run for a few minutes, then stop the test by pressing CTRL-C.
+- Let it run for a sample amount of time, then stop the test by pressing CTRL-C.

 The command will be completed, and a log file generated on the C-Drive;